How to get here

 London Heathrow Airport and pick-up service

-Our London Heathrow Airport pickup service costs £25.
+Our London Heathrow Airport pickup service costs £25 and operates at the beginning of the September and January intakes.

 The airport pickups will be from Terminal 3 arrivals hall.
 You will need to make your way to Terminal 3 from your arrival terminal, details about travelling between terminals can be found on the London Heathrow website.